 - Seats: Of the four two-by-sixes, miter-cut only two of them.
 These two boards should have small 45-degree angles cut off of the corners at opposite ends.

 Pressure-treated wood that is cut must be treated on its cut ends to prevent decay.
 Use the paintbrush to generously apply copper wood preservative to each of the cut, notched, and angled ends of the wood.

 Mark Lower Leg Cross Braces

-On one of the lower leg cross braces, measure 10 inches inward from each of the ends and mark with the pencil.
+On one of the lower leg cross braces, measure 10 inches inward from each of the ends (on the longer side of the angled-cut board) and mark with the pencil.
 Repeat for the other lower leg cross brace.
 These marks represent the section where the seat boards will rest.

 Each leg A-frame is made from two legs angled to each other, an upper leg cross brace as the top of the "A", and a lower leg cross brace as the middle of the "A."

 - Bolt the upper leg cross brace across the top.
 Use just one carriage bolt per end for now.
 Pre-drill holes for the bolts, then slide the bolts into place.
 Finish with washers and nuts.